 Electronic filing and payment requirements are the same as for the Transaction Privilege Tax (TPT) [A.R.S. § 42-5014].

-The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2015.
+The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2016.
+There were no changes enacted from 2016 to 2021.